7 Best RV Insurance Companies of October 2024

 People who use their motorhomes for weekend getaways should at least have basic liability coverage that meets their state's minimum requirements.

-• Property-damage liability coverage: Pays for damages that you cause to another person’s property or vehicle.
+- Property damage liability coverage: Pays for damages you cause to another person’s property or vehicle.

-• Uninsured/Underinsured motorist coverage: Covers the cost of repairs to your RV and your medical payments if you’re in an accident caused by a driver that doesn’t have insurance or has insufficient coverage to pay your claim.
+- Uninsured/Underinsured motorist coverage: Covers the cost of repairs to your RV and your medical payments if you’re in an accident caused by a driver without insurance or insufficient coverage.

-• Personal Injury Protection (PIP): Covers medical expenses for both you and your passenger in the event of an accident, no matter who was at fault.
+- Personal Injury Protection (PIP): Covers medical expenses for you and your passenger in the event of an accident, no matter who is at fault.
 It may also cover lost wages.

-• Campsite/vacation liability coverage: Helps pay for legal expenses if you’re found at fault for injuries or losses suffered by a non-family member while in your campsite area or inside your RV.
+- Campsite/vacation liability coverage: Helps pay for legal expenses if you're deemed responsible for injuries or losses incurred by a non-family member at a campsite or inside your RV.

-For added peace of mind, full-time RVers should consider having a more comprehensive policy that includes some of the above-mentioned add-ons as well as any of the following:
+For additional peace of mind, full-time RVers should consider getting a more comprehensive policy that includes some of the add-ons mentioned above as well as any of the following:

-• Personal property coverage: Covers the cost of replacing any damaged or stolen personal effects.
-This includes clothing, furniture, jewelry and computers, for example.
+- Personal property coverage: Covers the cost of replacing any damaged or stolen personal effects such as clothing, furniture, jewelry, and computers.

-• Total loss replacement: Replaces your RV with an equal or similar model if your vehicle is ever stolen or totaled in an accident.
+- Total loss replacement: Replaces your RV with an equal or similar model if your vehicle is stolen or totaled in an accident.
 In other cases, the insurer may reimburse you for the original purchase price.
-Note that lenders may require this coverage if you finance your RV.
+Lenders may require this coverage if you finance your RV.

-• Loss assessment: Helps cover fees charged by RV associations for damage to common areas in a campsite, for example.
+- Loss assessment: Helps cover fees RV associations charge for damage to common areas in a campsite, for example.

 RV insurance won't cover the following:

-• Mold damage, fungi or rot: Insurers consider mold a sign of neglect and won't cover damages unless it's directly linked to water damage caused by a covered event.
+- Mold damage, fungi or rot: Insurers view mold as a sign of neglect and will not cover damages unless they are directly linked to water damage caused by a covered event.

-• Certain types of water damage: RV insurance doesn't cover water damage that's caused by regular wear and tear, freezing temperatures or manufacturer defects.
+- Certain types of water damage: RV insurance doesn't cover water damage caused by regular wear and tear, freezing temperatures or manufacturer defects.

 How to Buy RV Insurance